nexspace-startup/nexSpace/nexspace-frontend/src/features/threeDMode/README.md

 - A performant Three.js scene with baked ambient lighting, room floor meshes, labels, and avatar capsules that gently bob to signal presence.
-- Deterministic room-aware avatar layout so occupants distribute evenly across each zone.
+- Deterministic room-aware avatar layout for remote peers plus smooth WASD controls for the local user with collision bounds that keep everyone on campus.
 - A minimap with per-room occupancy counts.
 - Join-nudge surface that deduplicates entries with a cooldown.
 - Quality selector with Low/Medium/High presets that map to renderer fidelity and shadows.
+- Live spatial audio routing tied to room boundaries and proximity falloff so conversations fade as people move away or enter other rooms.

 ## Persistence & Settings